bugy/incremaven/README.md

 Building the incoming changes is useful on the build servers.
 Usually developers commit changes only for a couple of modules and rebuilding only them is safe enough and can save a lot of building time and resources.

+_Changes gathering is based on version control changes, but does extended analysis based on plan file changes_

 ## Requirements
 * Linux / Windows
 * Python (2 or 3)